Ernest Emery Harmon: Other notable flights

 Lieutenant Harmon was the first pilot ever to fly the giant L.W.F "Owl" Bomber with its three 400 hp Liberty motors.

 In 1924, Harmon piloted the infamous Barling Bomber.
 He took off from Mitchel Field and crash landed literally across the street in Roosevelt Field, Long Island.
 After the flight, he deemed the Barling Bomber as "not yet airworthy".
 Ultimately in 1928, General Hap Arnold ordered the plane destroyed due to its inferior and unsafe design.

 In 1926, Harmon, with his bombardier Harold George, won the bombing contest in the "heavier than air bomber" category at the international air races in Philadelphia.

+Aviators recruited and trained by Harmon

+While Capt.
+Harmon met an untimely death in an aviation accident in 1933, he is credited with having recruited, and mentored the careers of many individuals who went on to become heroes, and leaders in the United States military.
+In 1924, Harmon saw promise in a young University of Maryland football quarterback named Pete Quesada.
+Harmon took Quesada flying out of Bolling Field in Washington D.C. and successfully recruited him on the same day into the Army Air Service.
+Harmon, himself a former football player at Bethany College, West Virginia, had an ulterior motive in recruiting Quesada into the Air Service.
+It was to include Quesada on the Air Service football team at Kelly Field in San Antonio, Texas while he was in flight training.
+Later in his career, Gen. Pete Quesada, and his Ninth Air Tactical Command, led the air invasion on D-Day (June 6, 1944 aka "Overlord") during World War II.
+Lt.
+Gen Pete Quesada is widely recognized as having developed the strategy of proving the successful use of tactical "close air support" to ground troops during combat.
+After WWII, President Dwight Eisenhower appointed Pete Quesada to be the first director of the Federal Aviation Administration.
+President Eisenhower also tasked Quesada with site acquisition and oversight of the construction of Dulles International Airport.

 In 1918, while an instructor at Gerstner Field, Louisiana, Harmon trained the controversial Lieutenant Edmund G. Chamberlain who was reported to have shot down five enemy aircraft in one day during the first World War.

 Commanding Officer

 In June 1932, Harmon was promoted to captain and was assigned commanding officer of the 5th Observation Squadron at Mitchel Field, Long Island.
 He died 14 months later.